ENGLISH CURRICULUM VISION

 Sounds-Write is a stand-alone linguistic phonics programme that provides training in the teaching of reading and spelling for teaching practitioners working at primary and secondary levels.
 The programme is designed to be delivered whole class, small group, or one to one and all participants on our courses receive everything required to implement Sounds-Write at each of these levels.

 Once pupils begin to read they are assigned an appropriate level of book which matches the sounds write stages to read in school.
-Pupils are encouraged to read daily in school and as much as possible at home.
-The library holds a wide range of scheme books which allow pupils to progress their reading at an appropriate pace for them, with a range of subjects and topics for different ages.
-Reading is assessed through the use of key words, progressing onto more formal tests of accuracy and comprehension which give age scores.
+Pupils are encouraged to read daily in school.
+The school holds a wide range of scheme books which allow pupils to progress their reading at an appropriate pace for them, with a range of subjects and topics for different ages.
+Reading is assessed through the use of a Sounds Write assessment, progressing onto more formal tests of accuracy and comprehension which give age scores.
 These are reported as part of the annual review process.

 Children using Accelerated Reader choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books that are interesting to them.